-Employees and third parties are encouraged to report all incidents of sexual harassment.
+Employees and third parties are encouraged to report all incidents of sexual harassment, whether the individual is the recipient of the behavior, an observer, or is otherwise aware of the behavior.
 Individuals are encouraged to report incidents of sexual harassment as soon as possible after the incident occurs.